SecondHands/armarx-tutorials/README.md

 --------------------

 You must fill the Prior Knowledge with the kitchen simulation before running the scenario, as described in the [MemoryX tutorial](http://h2t-projects.webarchiv.kit.edu/Projects/ArmarX/MemoryX-gettingstarted.html#MemoryX-gettingstarted-filling).

+### SecondHandsY1PickAndPlace

+The Y1 pick and place was moved into SecondHandsIntegration.